2012 CC New Car Test Drive

 We found the highway ride smooth and solid, firm but not harsh.
 It isn't a high-performance car, but it's lighter than the Maxima or Lexus IS.
 The electromechanical steering makes parking easy.
 The brakes work very well.

-Volkswagen CC Sport ($28,200) comes with leatherette upholstery, heated 12-way adjustable driver's seat and eight-way passenger seat, premium 6CD/MP3 audio, 17-inch alloy wheels with 235/45R17 self-sealing all-season tires, sports suspension, traction control with differential lock, leather-wrapped steering wheel and shifter, and multi-function steering wheel with aluminum trim.
-The Sport comes standard with the 6-speed manual transmission, but is also available with the 6-speed DSG ($29,300) automatic.
+Volkswagen CC Sport ($28,515) comes with leatherette upholstery; heated 12-way adjustable front seats; premium eight-speaker, 6CD audio with HD radio, Sirius satellite radio, Bluetooth, and iPod connection; 17-inch alloy wheels with 235/45R17 self-sealing all-season tires; sports suspension; traction control with differential lock; leather-wrapped shifter and multi-function steering wheel; and matte chrome interior trim.
+The Sport comes standard with the 6-speed manual transmission, but is also available with the 6-speed DSG ($29,615) automatic.

-Volkswagen CC Luxury ($31,175) upgrades to dual zone climate control with air filter, navigation system with touch-screen, heated washer nozzles, brushed aluminum interior trim.
-Luxury Plus ($33,575) upgrades to HDD Navigation with touch-screen, rearview camera, panoramic sunroof, HomeLink, interior lighting package, wood trim.
-The Luxury Limited ($34,375) adds automatic bi-xenon headlights.
-The CC Luxury models come standard with the DSG automatic transmission.
+Volkswagen CC Luxury ($31,420) adds dual zone climate control with air filter, navigation system with touch-screen, heated washer nozzles, and brushed aluminum interior trim.
+Luxury Plus ($33,865) upgrades to HDD Navigation with touch-screen, rearview camera, panoramic sunroof, HomeLink, interior lighting package, what VW calls 'sustainable' wood trim.
+The Luxury Limited ($34,665) adds automatic bi-xenon headlights and adaptive front lighting (AFS).
+The CC Luxury models all come standard with the DSG automatic transmission.

-Volkswagen CC VR6 4MOTION ($39,990) comes with the V6 engine, 6-speed Tiptronic automatic with paddle shifters, and all-wheel drive.
-The VR6 also upgrades to leather upholstery, power rear sunshade, premium outside mirrors, park distance control, memory for seats and mirrors, heated seats, and 600-watt Dynaudio 6CD system with 10 speakers.
+Volkswagen CC VR6 4Motion Executive ($40,390) comes with the V6 engine, 6-speed Tiptronic automatic with paddle shifters, and all-wheel drive.
+The VR6 also upgrades to leather upholstery, power rear sunshade, park distance control, memory for seats and mirrors, heated seats, and 600-watt Dynaudio 6CD system with 10 speakers.

 Safety equipment includes six airbags (frontal, side front and full curtain), advanced stability control with ABS, tire pressure monitoring system.
 4Motion can enhance safety in adverse conditions.
 The optional rearview camera can help the driver spot a child behind the vehicle when backing up.